Death of a tax agent

 When a registered tax agent dies, their registration with the TPB must be terminated.

-Following the death of a registered tax practitioner, it is important that a next of kin or other representative notify us.
+Following the death of a registered tax agent, it is important that the executor, next of kin or other representative notify us as soon as possible.

-We appreciate that this is a difficult time.
-Our procedures are designed to assist you in making appropriate arrangements in relation to the tax practitioner’s practice.
+We appreciate that this is a difficult time and our procedures are designed to assist you in making appropriate arrangements in relation to the tax agent’s practice.